IngoTB303/Mistral_OCR/README.md

 # Mistral OCR Tool

 This Python program allows you to select a PDF file, send it to Mistral's OCR API for text and image extraction, and save the resulting processed PDF file to a location of your choice.
+Big thanks to: https://github.com/mistralai/cookbook/blob/main/third_party/gradio/MistralOCR.md

 ## Features
 - Select a PDF file using a graphical file dialog.